Exceptionality of exceptional gravitational-wave events: Introduction

 These measurements are obtained by conducting Bayesian inference on the observed data $d$ using a waveform model parametrized by parameters $\theta$.
 Specifically, the quantiles quoted above are summary statistics of the posterior distribution \mbox{$p(\theta|d, \I) \propto p(d | \theta, \I) p(\theta | \I)$}, where the likelihood $p(d | \theta, \I)$ encapsulates the generative process of the data (including noise model, detector properties, signal waveform model, etc.) and the prior $p(\theta | \I)$ encapsulates our initial belief on the observed signal parameters.
 Note that inference is conditioned on the broader context $\I$, which is typically omitted from the notation and collects any unstated but relevant assumptions included in the inference process~\cite{Jaynes:2003jaq}.

 \citeauthor{Mandel:2025qnh}~\cite{Mandel:2025qnh} recently highlighted that exceptional events are so because their \emph{inferred} parameters are exceptional compared to a population.
-The emphasis on the word \emph{inferred} is important here: such inference (a.k.a. parameter estimation) is typically performed using agnostic assumptions.
+The emphasis on the word \emph{inferred} is important here: such inference (a.k.a. parameter estimation) is typically performed using {population-agnostic} assumptions.
 Let us denote this context by $\I_{\mathrm{ag}}$; GW practitioners commonly refer to this as ``the PE prior.''
-Crucially, $\I_{\mathrm{ag}}$ ignores the rest of the population.
-We therefore find ourselves in a conundrum: an event is deemed ``exceptional'' relative to a population, yet the ``exceptionality'' itself ignores the population.
-Such statements of exceptionality are therefore ill posed because the information required demands a different set of assumptions, $\I_{\mathrm{pop}}$ (through, e.g., population-informed priors~\cite{Fishbach:2019ckx,Moore:2021xhn}).
+Crucially, $\I_{\mathrm{ag}}$ {aims to simplify the analysis of individual events at the expense of population-level information (e.g. uniform prior on component masses).} We therefore find ourselves in a conundrum: an event is deemed ``exceptional'' relative to a population, yet the ``exceptionality'' itself ignores the population.
+Such statements of exceptionality are therefore ill posed because the information required demands a different set of assumptions, $\I_{\mathrm{pop}}$ (through e.g. population-informed priors~\cite{Fishbach:2019ckx,Moore:2021xhn}).

 In this paper, we examine the implications of this line of thought for some GW events that are currently quoted as ``exceptional,'' providing a quantitative analysis that complements Ref.~\cite{Mandel:2025qnh}.